What Is The Function Of A Large Central Vacuole

 Q: Can the size of the central vacuole change?

 A: Yes, the size of the central vacuole can change in response to various environmental and developmental factors.
-For example, the vacuole can expand during periods of water stress to help maintain turgor pressure, or it can shrink during periods of nutrient deficiency to conserve resources.
+Here's one way to look at it: the vacuole can expand during periods of water stress to help maintain turgor pressure, or it can shrink during periods of nutrient deficiency to conserve resources.

 Conclusion